Baylor out of women's AP Top 25 for 1st time since 2004 - NewsBreak

 Only Tennessee (565) and UConn (556) have had longer streaks in the 46-year history of the poll.
 The fifth-ranked Huskies' run in the poll is still active.

 While Baylor is sitting just outside the Top 25, South Carolina continued its stay at No. 1.
 The Gamecocks, who were the unanimous choice again from a 28-member national media panel, have held the top spot for 30 consecutive weeks.
-That streak ties UConn for fourth-longest ever.
+That streak ties UConn for fourth longest all-time.

 Ohio State moved up a spot to No. 2 after Stanford lost to Southern Cal on Sunday.
 The Cardinal fell to fourth.
 It's the Buckeyes best ranking since they were second in the final poll of the 2006 season.
 Ohio State has never been No. 1.

 LSU is third for the Tigers' highest mark since Feb.
 27, 2006.
-The Tigers, who honored all-time great Seimone Augustus with a statue before their game Sunday, are one of three unbeaten teams left, joining South Carolina and Ohio State.
+The Tigers, who honored all-time great Seimone Augustus with a statue before Sunday's game, are one of three unbeaten teams left, joining South Carolina and Ohio State.

 Indiana was sixth and Notre Dame seventh.
 Utah, UCLA and Iowa finished off the top 10.